Tunstall History, Family Crest & Coats of Arms

 Early Origins of the Tunstall family

 The surname Tunstall was first found in Lancashire, at Tunstall, a parish, in the union of Lancaster, hundred of Lonsdale south of the Sands.
+There are however, at least nine parishes named Tunstall in Britain, but the Lancashire parish is most important.
 "This is the Tunestalle of the Domesday Survey.
 It was early held by a family of the local name, a member of which, Sir Bryan Tunstall, was killed in the battle of Flodden-Field, and is called in Sir Walter Scott's Marmion, 'the Stainless Knight.'
 The family occupied Thurland Castle, a place of great antiquity, restored by the present, proprietor."

 In 1402 Sir Thomas Tunstall founded the stone castle, when King Henry IV granted him a licence to crenellate.
 He also rebuilt the local church.
 In the Civil War, the castle was almost demolished in the siege of 1643, when being held for the King, by Sir John Girlington.

 Early feudal rolls provided the king of the time a method of cataloguing holdings for taxation, but today they provide a glimpse into the wide surname spellings in use at that time.
 Reginald de Tunstall who was listed in the Pipe Rolls for Yorkshire in 1185 is thought to be the first on record.
 The Hundredorum Rolls of 1273 list Hugh de Tonstalle in Kent and Baines' Lancashire lists Henry de Tunstal, Lancashire, 17 Edward II; and William Tunstal, Lancashire, 47 Edward III.
 Early rolls frequently listed entries based on the year of the reign of the king at the time.
 By example, 17 Edward II meant in the seventeenth year of King Edward II's reign.